ccccmagicboy/MicroPython_fw_action/README.md

 now support stm32 esp32 and esp8266 firmware build.
 You can download artifacts that were uploaded during a workflow.
 Artifacts automatically expire after 90 days.

-builded from official Micropython source code:
+All binaries builded from official Micropython source code:
 - http://www.micropython.org/
 - https://github.com/micropython/micropython